Skip to content

 • Passed: When all tests within the suite pass without encountering any errors, the overall result is marked as "Passed".
 This means that the application behaved as expected under the test conditions.

 • Failed: If any test within the suite encounters an error or assertion failure during execution, the overall result is marked as "Failed".
-Determine whether the failure is specific to the test case, a particular component or feature, or the entire application.
+Determine whether the failure is specific to the test case, a particular app or feature, or the entire application.
 Once you've identified the root cause of the failure, implement a fix to address the issue.
 This may involve modifying test assertions, updating application code, or addressing environmental dependencies.

 • Skipped: Sometimes, tests are intentionally skipped based on certain conditions or configurations.
 These skipped tests are not executed during the test run and are marked as "Skipped" in the test result.